makai281/nmtpy/README.md

 easy to implement a new model by just copying and modifying an existing model class (or even inheriting from it and overriding some of its methods).

-To achieve this purpose, **nmtpy** tries to completely isolate training loop, beam search and model definition:
+To achieve this purpose, **nmtpy** tries to completely isolate training loop, beam search, iteration and model definition:
   - `nmt-train` script to initiate a training experiment
   - `nmt-translate` to produce model-agnostic translations.
 You just pass a trained model's checkpoint file and it does its job.
-  - A `BaseModel` and several other NMT models deriving from it which define the actual architecture.
+  - An abstract `BaseModel` class to derive from to define your NMT architecture.
+  - An abstract `Iterator` to derive from for your custom iterators.

 A non-exhaustive list of differences between **nmtpy** and **dl4mt-tutorial** is as follows: